How To Prune A Camellia

 This article will teach you how to prune a Camellia plant.

-For younger plants (1 to 10 years old) it is best to do some shaping just after the blooms have faded (late Spring or early Fall depending on the variety).
-Camellia 'Sasanquas' bloom during the Fall into early Winter, while Camellia 'Japonicas' bloom in late Winter through early Spring.
+For younger plants (1 to 10 years old) it is best to do some shaping just after the blooms have faded (spring or early winter, depending on the variety).
+Sasanqua varieties bloom during the fall into early winter, while the Japonica varieties bloom in late winter through early spring.
+Just keep in mind that if you prune just after the camellia finishes blooming, you won't remove the next year’s flower buds!

-Cease any pruning of Camellias after July and you are almost guaranteed not to effect the next season's bloomage.
+NOTE: Cease any pruning of camellias after July and you are almost guaranteed not to effect the next season's bloomage.

 Tree-Forming A Camellia